-Anyone under the age of the 75 who is a UK resident can have a SIPP.
 You can also choose to transfer in existing pensions, but it’s important to check whether you will be charged transfer fees for doing so.
 If the fees are high, it’s generally best to leave your existing pensions where they are.

 What are the tax benefits?

 SIPPs work in a similar way to other types of pension in that you can pay into them whenever you want and they enjoy the same generous tax perks.
 This means that for every contribution you make, the government will give you 20% tax relief.
 So, if you paid in £100, this would effectively be topped up to £125.
 This basic-rate tax relief is added to your pension automatically as your provider will claim it for you from the government.

 Higher-rate taxpayers (40%) can claim up to a further 20% in tax relief through their tax return, while additional-rate taxpayers (45%) can claim up to a further 25%.